GoogleCloudPlatform/click-to-deploy/k8s/jenkins/README.md

 This solution will install single instance of Jenkins server into your Kubernetes cluster.

 ReplicaSet Kubernetes object with number of replicas set to one (1) is used to manage Jenkins pod within this K8s application.
-Jenkins pod uses Persistent Volume to store data, LoadBalancer Service to expose Agent Connector port to the cluster and Ingress to expose UI port to external users.
+Jenkins pod uses PersistentVolume to store data, LoadBalancer Service to expose Agent Connector port to the cluster and Ingress to expose UI port to external users.
 Please configure GCP firewall rules if you need to limit access to the Jenkins user interface.

 To install the application you will need to generate or provide TLS key and certificate.
-All recquired steps are covered furhter in this README.
+All required steps are covered further in this README.

 # Installation